pForest: In-Network Inference with Random Forests: Background

 \subsection{Random forest classifiers}

-A random forest~\cite{598994} is a supervised machine learning classifier which consists of an ensemble of decision trees.
-To classify a sample, it applies all decision trees on the sample's feature values, obtaining a label (\ie estimated class) from each tree.
+A random forest ($RF$)~\cite{hoRandomDecisionForests1995} is a supervised ML classifier which consists of an ensemble of decision trees ($DTs$).
+To classify a sample, it applies all $DTs$ on the sample's feature values, obtaining a label (\ie estimated class) from each tree.
 Majority voting results in the final label.
-Additionally, each decision tree can return a certainty score $\frac{x_l}{x_{tot}}$ where $x_{tot}$ is the number of training samples that ended up in the respective leaf node and $x_l$ is the size of the subset of them with the same label as the current sample.
-The random forest's certainty for this sample is the mean value of the individual uncertainties.
+Additionally, each $DT$ can return a certainty score $\frac{x_l}{x_{tot}}$ where $x_{tot}$ is the number of training samples that ended up in the respective leaf node and $x_l$ is the size of the subset of them with the same label as the current sample.
+The $RF$'s certainty for this sample is the mean value of the individual certainties.